facebookresearch/hydra/website/docs/development/contributing.md

 ### Contents of a NEWS entry
-The contents of this file are reStructuredText formatted text that will be used as the content of the news file entry.
+The contents of this file is markdown formatted text that will be used as the content of the news file entry.
 You do not need to reference the issue or PR numbers here as towncrier will automatically add a reference to all of the affected issues when rendering the news file.

-In order to maintain a consistent style in the ``NEWS.rst`` file, it is preferred to keep the news entry to the point, in sentence case, shorter than 80 characters and in an imperative tone -- an entry should complete the sentence "This change will ...".
+In order to maintain a consistent style in the `NEWS.md` file, it is preferred to keep the news entry to the point, in sentence case, shorter than 80 characters and in an imperative tone -- an entry should complete the sentence "This change will ...".
 In rare cases, where one line is not enough, use a